MelanieLinares/portfolio-new/site/content/post/new-launching-stay-onlines-10-000-eu-product-website-with-improved-information-architecture-in-mind.md

       content_options:
         - type: heading3
           heading03: Prioritizing the findings
+        - type: generic_content
+          generic_content: >-
+            After researching the needs for the two main types of users, content and information architecture was tested through card sorting, tree testing, and first click testing.
         - type: CaptionImg
           image: img/eu-sitemap.png
           caption: Sitemap was re-evaluated to reduce the